torvalds/linux/Documentation/sound/hd-audio/notes.rst

 In such a case, turn the bit 8 (0x100) of ``probe_mask`` option on.
 Then the rest 8 bits are passed as the codec slots to probe unconditionally.
-For example, ``probe_mask=0x103`` will force to probe the codec slots 0 and 1 no matter what the hardware reports.
+For example, ``probe_mask=0x103`` will force to probe the codec slots 0 and 1 anal matter what the hardware reports.

 Interrupt Handling